Top Five Uses of Construction Loan Management Software

 3. Centralizing Information

 Have you seen the amount of documentation needed to manage the construction loan process from inception to completion?
-Does the mere thought give you the chills, and perhaps even a nightmare at times?
-Paperwork can be scary, that’s for sure, and with tens and hundreds of emails, PDFs, and spreadsheets to work with and keep track off, it’s no wonder that there is a need for centralized construction loan management platform where you can monitor and optimize every process.
+Paperwork can be scary, and with hundreds of emails, PDFs, and spreadsheets to work with and keep track off, it’s no wonder that there is a need for centralized construction loan management platform where you can monitor and optimize every process.

 With a single, organized repository containing every document, approval, critical draw disbursements info and more, you can efficiently and effectively keep track of everything that’s going on in the project.
 It’s something like keeping track of your shipment across the world, only here you’re tracking how the project is going, regulatory compliance, and whether or not all parties are getting what they need for lien-free completion.

-Construction loan management software also allows you to run a variety of reports as the project progresses using this awesome (for the lack of a better word) centralized platform and associated database.
-What does this mean?
+Construction loan management software also allows you to run a variety of reports as the project progresses.

-Well, if you want to know cash flow projections for the next month, you can just run a report.
+If you want to know cash flow projections for the next month, you can quickly run a report.
 You can do the same for a myriad of other processes, such as finding missing lien releases and assessing your composition, all with the use of draw software and real-time analytics.

-Want to know about different report types?
-No worries, here they are, as easy as reporting and risk management can get, allowing you to access the information you need quickly and produce detailed reports everyone will benefit from:
+Construction loan management allows you to access the information you need quickly and produce detailed reports everyone will benefit from:

-• First off, there’s the Draw Processing Report.
+- Draw Processing Report.
 This report is your comprehensive overview of all aspects relating to construction draws in a specified period, such as approval dates, days to process, dates funds withdrawn, etc. One of our lenders recently discovered through their Draw Processing Report that the time to process draw packages went from 19 days on their first draw down to 1.6 days on their most recent draw.
-Like First Federal use case above, this is an example of how quickly lenders and borrowers adopt to construction loan software.
-And, how immediately they begin to realize efficiencies.
+This is how quickly lenders and borrowers who adopt to construction loan software can realize efficiencies.

-• Next, there is Portfolio Composition Report that details the types of projects, locations, loan and projects sizes, and more.
+- Portfolio Composition Report: details the types of projects, locations, loan and projects sizes, and more.

-• The Loan Payments by Division Report breaks down all draw requests by project and type of cost over a specified period.
+- Loan Payments by Division Report: breaks down all draw requests by project and type of cost over a specified period.
 Tracking this information goes a long way to prevent fraudulent activity by monitoring labor, supplies and material costs; cash flow; suspicious line items; and change orders.
 This report also provides proper checks and balances aligned with compliance requirements.

-• Next, we have the Cash Equity Over Time Report that tracks the equity contributions and requirements per loan.
+- Cash Equity Over Time Report: tracks the equity contributions and requirements per loan.
 Over time, of course, as the name implies.

-• A pain point for many construction loan administrators is how to monitor lien activity.
-The Lien Releases Report is used to track the status on conditional and unconditional lien releases for every invoice broken out by project over a specified timeframe.
-The report prevents issues from falling through the cracks by digitizing a process once managed through email and Excel spreadsheets.
+- Lien Releases Report: used to track the status on conditional and unconditional lien releases for every invoice broken out by project over a specified timeframe.
+The report prevents a particular pain point for many construction loan administrators as monitoring lien activity is often managed manually by email and Excel spreadsheets.

-• Lastly, we have the Retainage Report that tracks the retainage status and “withheld to date” for every line item broken out by project over a specified time.
+- Retainage Report: tracks the retainage status and “withheld to date” for every line item broken out by project over a specified time.

 5. Distributing Payments